PKV FAQ

 Germany operates a dual health insurance system.
 Alongside the statutory public health insurance known as Gesetzliche Krankenversicherung (GKV), there is a private alternative called Privatekrankenversicherung (PKV).
 PKV is a fully regulated, contract-based insurance system providing comprehensive healthcare coverage to eligible residents.

 Unlike GKV, where premiums are a fixed percentage of your income and contributions are shared between employee and employer, PKV premiums are calculated based on your age, health status at the time of application, and the level of coverage you choose.
 This means a young, healthy applicant can often obtain significantly better coverage at a lower cost than GKV.
+For a complete, chapter-by-chapter explanation of how it all works, see our Ultimate Guide to German PKV.

 In short: PKV is Germany's private healthcare alternative — a personalised, contract-based insurance system offering superior benefits compared to public health insurance, available to qualifying employees, all freelancers, civil servants, and students.